Useless2k18/IRCTC-Software/README.md

 2. Add new Train with Route as well as Coach details...Oh by the way, Train No must be of 5 digit😜😜
 3. Add new Station Master with Name and User Id(auto generated).
 4. Add new TTE with Name and auto generated User Id.
-5. One more thing... both the TTE as well as Station Master are **Group B** officers here(after all our assumptions).
+5. One more thing... both the TTE as well as Station Master are **Group B** officers here(after all... our assumptions).
 6. Station Master unique code is *5* and TTE unique code is *9*.

 ##### Station Master module